GrantWinns/GrantWinns/README.md

 ## 👋 Hi, I’m Grant Winns

-I didn’t just stumble into technology—I fell in love with it.
+I didn’t just stumble into technology, I fell in love with it at 14 when I built my first gaming computer.

-When I was a kid, I taught myself QBasic.
-No teachers, no courses—just curiosity and a desire to figure things out.
+When I was a kid, I taught myself QBasic, by being curios with desire to figure things out.

-That early experience taught me something important: Every problem has a solution if you care enough to look for it.
+That early experience taught me something important, all problems has a solution as long as you care enough to look, and keep looking.

-That mindset took me places.
+That mindset is gold.

-I ended up working at Apple, where I didn’t just do the job—I excelled in it.
+I ended up working at Apple, where I excelled.

-Eventually, I was leading Apple Core, a 3-day offsite cultural training program, teaching retail staff how to embody the company’s values.
+Eventually, I lead Apple Core, a 3-day offsite for cultural training.
+I was teaching retail staff how to embody the company’s values, sell, and about the tech in 2009.

-Apple wasn’t just about products—it was about thinking differently, and I lived that philosophy every day.
+Apple was was about thinking differently and I love that philosophy.

-But here’s the thing…
+But, here’s the thing…

-Working inside a business never felt like my endgame.
-I needed more.

-I wanted to work on the business.
+They didn't make it easy to work ON the business.

+I want to improve things, at scale, and they we're a well-oiled machine already.

-So, at 20 years old, I quit my job and started my first company.
+So, at 20y/o old, I quit, and started my first company.

-I hustled, failed, learned, and eventually built and sold that business (acquired by a conglomerate).
+I work my butt off, failed, learned, and eventually built and sold that first business (acquired by a conglomerate).

-That small win gave me the fuel to launch more ventures, and before I knew it, I was running one of the fastest-growing brands in fashion and apparel, generating nine figures in revenue.
+That win gave me the fuel to launch more ventures, and before I knew it, I was running one of the fastest-growing brands in fashion and apparel, generating nine figures in revenue.

-Sounds glamorous, right?
-It wasn’t.
+Sounds glamorous for sure?
+But selling it wasn’t.

-That’s the part no one tells you—success isn’t always fulfilling.
+That’s the part exited-founders don't tell you...

+Success isn’t always fulfilling.

-Scaling companies, building brands, and making money didn’t solve the deeper problems I faced—or the challenges the people around me were struggling with.
+Scaling companies, building brands, and making money didn’t solve the deeper problems.

+The people around me were struggling, I stuggled, too.

-#### I Care About Mental Health…
+#### This is why I Care About Mental Health…

-Burnout.
-Stress.
-Anxiety.

-These aren’t buzzwords—they’re real.
+Life happnes.
+Big or small moments.

+Life happens, and mental toughness, fortitude, resilience can we learned.

+Therapy offers real skills, that will level you up.

-I’ve seen it up close: brilliant people breaking down, high performers hitting walls, and friends struggling with things they didn’t know how to talk about.
+I’ve seen it up close, brilliant people breaking down, high performers hitting walls, and friends struggling with things they didn’t know how to talk about.

 I’ve been through it, too.

-The worst part?
-Therapy is broken.
+The issue is that "Traditional Therapy is really, like accually, broken.

-It’s expensive, slow, and inaccessible to the people who need it most.
+It’s expensive, slow, and inaccessible to the people, when they need it most.

 The system is designed for a few, not for everyone.

-But here’s the good news: Technology can fix this—if we’re bold enough to try.
+But the good news is that Technology can fix that!

+If we’re bold enough to try.

-That’s why I built Yuna.
+That’s why I'm builing Yuna.

+If you on this team...

+You're a part of a real change.

+Somthing that was not possible before today.

-Yuna isn’t just an app—it’s a new way to approach mental health.
+This is a totally new way to approach mental health.

-This isn’t just a foundational model, a clever prompt, and a payment processor—that’s the easy part.

-We’re using AI, biometric insights, and self-learning multi-agent systems to deliver affordable, accessible therapy to anyone, anywhere.
+We’re solving this problem with AI, biometric insights, and self-learning multi-agent systems that can deliver affordable, accessible care to anyone, anywhere.

-We’re not waiting for people to hit rock bottom—Yuna intervenes proactively, providing real-time support before issues escalate.
+We’re not waiting for people to hit rock bottom.

+The future of care intervenes proactively, providing real-time support before issues escalate.

-We’re building humanity’s next healing modality.
+We’re building humanity’s next large healing modality.
+LHM

-Our mission is simple: Democratize mental health care and change the way the world thinks about well-being.
+Our mission is simple...

+To democratize mental health care... and change the way the world thinks about well-being.
-And I’m not doing it alone—I’m looking for people who want to build something meaningful and world-changing.

-If you’re reading this… I’m looking for you.
+We're not alone doing this.

+I feel so lucky to build something meaningful, and world-changers.

+With you... if you’re reading this.

 What I Do (and Don’t)

 → I Don’t Drink Alcohol.
-Not because I have to—but because clarity is a weapon, and I want my mind sharp.

 → I Don’t Waste Time on Social Media.
-Conversations matter.
-Focus matters.
-Endless scrolling?
-Not for me.

 → I Don’t Say Yes to Every Invitation.
-Weddings, birthdays, random events society expects us to attend—I skip them.
-My time goes to what fuels my soul, not what checks a box.

-→ I Live for Bucket-List Adventures.
-Last one?
-Galloping on horseback in Africa, chasing zebras across the savannah.
-Life is too short to say yes to mediocrity.
+(Weddings, birthdays, etc) → I do live for Bucket-List Adventures.

 #### My Philosophy

-If you’re reading this, here’s what you need to know: Working with me means building something that matters.
+If you’re reading this, here’s what you need to know about me.

+Working with me means building something that matters.

-I don’t settle for average.
-I believe big problems deserve bold solutions, and I surround myself with the smartest, most ambitious people in the world—people who believe they can actually change things.
+I believe big problems need smart solutions.

+Surrounding myself with the smartest, most ambitious people in the world—people who believe they can actually change things.

 At Yuna, we’re not interested in incremental improvements.